 For health care decisions involving minor patients, physicians should:

-(f) Work with parents/guardians to simplify complex treatment regimens whenever possible and educate parents in ways to avoid behaviors that put the child or others at risk.
+(d) Work with parents/guardians to simplify complex treatment regimens whenever possible and educate parents/guardians in ways to avoid behaviors that will put the child or others at risk.

-(g) Ensure that when decisions involve life-sustaining interventions, patients have opportunity to be involved in keeping with their ability to understand decisions and their desire to participate.
-Physicians should ensure that the patient and parents/guardian understand the patient’s diagnosis, both with and without treatment.
-Physicians should discuss with the patient and parents/guardian of initiating an intervention with the intention of evaluating its clinical effectiveness after a specified amount of time to determine if it has led to improvement.
-Confirm that if the intervention has not achieved agreed-on goals it may be withdrawn.
+(f) When decisions involve life-sustaining treatment for a terminally ill child, ensure that patients have an opportunity to be involved in decision making in keeping with their ability to understand decisions and their desire to participate.
+Physicians should ensure that the patient and parents/guardians understand the prognosis (with and without treatment).
+They should discuss the option of initiating therapy with the intention of evaluating its clinical effectiveness for the patient after a specified time to determine whether it has led to improvement and confirm that if the intervention has not achieved agreed-on goals it may be discontinued.

 AMA Principles of Medical Ethics: IV, VIII